Kamila Konotop

 Kamila Sergiivna Konotop (Каміла Сергіївна Конотоп, born 23 March 2001 in Kharkiv) is a Ukrainian weightlifter.
 She won the silver medal in the women's 59 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.
-She is a four-time medalist, including three gold medals, at the European Weightlifting Championships.
+She is a five-time medalist, including four gold medals, at the European Weightlifting Championships.
 Konotop represented Ukraine at the 2020 Summer Olympics in Tokyo, Japan and the 2024 Summer Olympics in Paris, France.

 Career

 Konotop is from Kharkiv.
 In 2016, at the European Junior & U23 Weightlifting Championships held in Eilat, Israel, she won the bronze medal in the women's 53 kg event.
 The following year, at the 2017 Youth World Weightlifting Championships in Bangkok, Thailand, she also won the bronze medal in the women's 53 kg event.
 In 2018, she won the silver medal in the women's junior 53 kg event at the European Junior & U23 Weightlifting Championships in Zamość, Poland.
 Konotop also competed in the women's 55 kg event at the 2018 World Weightlifting Championships in Ashgabat, Turkmenistan without winning a medal.

 In 2019, Konotop competed in the women's 55 kg event at the World Weightlifting Championships held in Pattaya, Thailand.
 In that same year, she won the gold medal in the women's junior 55 kg event at the European Junior & U23 Weightlifting Championships in Bucharest, Romania.
 At the 6th International Qatar Cup in Doha, Qatar, she won the silver medal in the women's 55 kg event.

 Konotop won the silver medal in the women's 55 kg event at the Roma 2020 World Cup in Rome, Italy.
 In April 2021, she secured the gold medal in her event at the European Weightlifting Championships held in Moscow, Russia.
 In May 2021, Konotop also won the gold medal in her event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
 She also set a new junior world record of 212 kg.